lfkeitel/goirc/README.md

 [Feedback](mailto:a.bramley@gmail.com) on design decisions is welcome.
-I am indebted to Matt Gruen for his work on [go-bot](http://code.google.com/p/go-bot/source/browse/irc.go) which inspired the re-organisation and channel-based communication structure of `*Conn.send()` and `*Conn.recv()`.
+I am indebted to Matt Gruen for his work on [go-bot](http://code.google.com/p/go-bot/source/browse/irc.go) which inspired the re-organization and channel-based communication structure of `*Conn.send()` and `*Conn.recv()`.
 I'm sure things could be more asynchronous, still.

-This code is (c) 2009-15 Alex Bramley, and released under the same licence terms as Go itself.
+This code is (c) 2009-15 Alex Bramley, and released under the same license terms as Go itself.
+Parts copyright 2018 Lee Keitel.

 Contributions gratefully received from: